-- For 9% Credits Applications, site control must be in place at least through November 30, 20232024.
-If the contract provides an option to renew, it must be enforceable by the Applicant until November 30, 2024. - For 4% Credits/Bonds Applications, site control must be in place at least through the estimated bond closing dateApril 30, 2025.
-If the contract provides an option to renew, it must be enforceable by the Applicant until April 30, 2025.
+• For 9% Credits Applications, site control must be in place at least through the end of the calendar year of Application submission.
+November 30, 20232024.
+If the contract provides an option to renew, it must be enforceable by the Applicant until November 30, 2024 through the end of the calendar year of Application Submission.

+• For 4% Credits/Bonds Applications, site control must be in place at least through the estimatedbond closing date May 30 of the year following Application Submission.
+If the contract provides an option to renew, it must be enforceable by the Applicant-through May 30 of the year following Application Submission. until April 30, 2025.